guikarai/ELK-CPACF/part3.md

 # Accessing to Kibana

-Note that your IP adress is different, you must adapt the following accordingly.
-You can access to the Kibana landing page using the following URL: http://10.3.57.112:5601
+Note that the IP adress of your LinuxONE cloud Linux VM is different, you must adapt the following accordingly.
+You can access to the Kibana landing page using the following URL: http://your_ip_adress:5601

 A reachable kibana web interface should look like as follow:
 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/kibana-landingpage.png)

-That is a good start.
-You can connect to Kibana.
 Now, let's see how Kibana can connect to a source of data (in our case the Elasticsearch DB).

 # Sourcing the ElasticSearch DataSource